Article Updated 29th September 2022

 It is not difficult to find a gaming laptop under £1000.
-Manufacturers have rolled out the new Intel 12th-Gen chips, and with that, we've seen a predictable price drop in 10th-Gen and 11th-Gen mobile CPUs.
-Hence the selection available for under a grand.
-Besides this, the GPU market is looking great in the long term, as we predicted, and GPU prices are coming down (albeit slower than we'd all like).
+Manufacturers rolled out the new Intel 12th-Gen chips with vim and vigour, and with that, we've seen a predictable price drop in 10th-Gen and 11th-Gen mobile CPUs.
+Better still, 12th-Gen laptops are now under £1000, too, as manufacturers are able to predict consumer demand much easier.
+Besides this, the GPU market is looking great in the long term, as we predicted, and GPU prices are coming down.
 Discreet GPUs in laptops were also affected by the GPU crisis, and things are returning to normal at last.

 That said, with the market still in a state of relative flux for the most part, the savings might not be that great with certain manufacturers/vendors, which means we'll still have to box clever to get as much spec as possible for our budget.

 Rather than turn this into a shootout based on price alone, the important thing you want to know is, of course, specifications.
 With specifications you can match up the laptop to the types of games you play (or want to play).
 As well as gaming, you might also want to use the laptop for work or study, so we are going to need a decent performance from the processor, and enough memory to boot along the usual suspects, Office 365, Microsoft Teams and other standard fayre apps.

 12th-Gen + RTX 3050 for the win